strauchlab/iNNterfaceDesign/README.md

 ## First time setup ##

 The software is developed for Linux-based systems.
-The following software and python packages have to be installed  in order to run PepBB:
+The following software and python packages have to be installed  in order to run iNNterfaceDesign.
 1. python v3.7 or higher;
 2. PyRosetta;
 3. Tensorflow.